How To Get Free Garmin GPS Maps For Hiking

 |In This Guide|

-The good news is that if you own a Garmin GPS device, there's a way to get free Garmin GPS maps.
+The good news is that if you own a Garmin GPS device, there’s a way to get free Garmin GPS maps.
 And in most cases, the free maps are much better than the expensive Garmin maps.
-I'm a big fan of Garmin GPS devices, but I always found it disappointing that they charged extra for maps.
-Garmin doesn't publicize it, but their GPS units are setup to take any maps in the correct format.
-Here's how to get and install these free hiking maps in an easy, step-by-step process.
+I’m a big fan of Garmin GPS devices, but I always found it disappointing that they charged extra for maps.
+Garmin doesn’t publicize it, but most of their GPS units are setup to take any maps in the correct format.
+Here’s how to get and install these free hiking maps in an easy, step-by-step process.

 In retrospect, I think the price for Garmin maps is too high.
 There are some as good, or better, alternatives available at no cost online.
 This product is overpriced for what it is.
 I would recommend other software. – Garmin Map Review on Amazon

 So let me start by saying there are a lot of ways to get free Garmin GPS maps, and a lot of different methods to install them.
 You could create whole websites devoted to the subject, and people have (see below).
 This article focuses on installing my favorite free Garmin GPS maps for hiking in the USA, using OpenStreetMaps.
 If these don’t work for you, try exploring the other map services that I have listed below.

 OpenStreetMaps are the Wikipedia of maps.
 The public contributes to, confirms, and edits the data on the map.
 This curation goes for hiking trails too.
 The maps are regularly updated, and over the last few years have seemed the most accurate in my experience.
 You can even become a contributor if you like.

 The free hiking maps that I’m recommending are great because:

 - They are good topographic maps with elevation contours.

 - They have a large number of hiking trails on them.